Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

 You have learned to bring your shifting abilities to the next level.
-You gain the following benefits:

 * You can now use your Shifting ability a number of times equal to half your proficiency bonus (rounded down) You gain additional benefits while shifting depending on your subrace as described in the table below